 Table of contents

 Leopard geckos will need to be handled from time to time.
-They often need to be picked up, shoved, moved from one enclosure to another and/or need to be gripped to be closely inspected.
+They often need to be picked up, shoved, moved from one enclosure to another and/or need to be gripped to be closely inspected or treated.

 When considering the fragile nature of Leopard geckos and the potential to transmit diseases, handling should be done in a responsible way and personal hygiene should be practised afterwards.